Helmut Landsberg

 Helmut Erich Landsberg (1906–1985) was a noted and influential climatologist.
-He was born in Frankfurt, Germany, February 9, 1906 and died December 6, 1985 in Geneva, Switzerland while attending a meeting of the World Meteorological Organization.
+He was born in Frankfurt, Germany, February 9, 1906, and died December 6, 1985, in Geneva, Switzerland while attending a meeting of the World Meteorological Organization.
 Landsberg was an important figure in meteorology and atmospheric science in education, public service and administration.
 He authored several notable works, particularly in the field of particulate matter and its influence on air pollution and human health.
 He is the first to write in English about the use of statistical analysis in the field of climatology and implemented such statistical analysis in aiding military operations during World War II.
 He received a number of significant honors during his life.
 Several honors are now bestowed in his name in recognition of his contributions to his field.

 Origins and education

 Landsberg was an only child of a Jewish couple.
 His father, Georg Landsberg, was a physician and his mother, Clare Zedner Landsberg was a housewife.
-He attended the city’s Woehler Realgymnasium High School, and then went on to study at the University of Frankfurt, physics, mathematics, and geosciences.
-After further studies at Frankfurt’s Institute of Meteorology and Geophysics, he received his PhD in 1930 from the University of Frankfurt, where Beno Gutenberg was his advisor.
+He attended the city's Woehler Realgymnasium High School, and then went on to study at the University of Frankfurt, physics, mathematics, and geosciences.
+After further studies at Frankfurt's Institute of Meteorology and Geophysics, he received his PhD in 1930 from the University of Frankfurt, where Beno Gutenberg was his advisor.
 Gutenberg was a pupil of the founder of modern seismology Emil Johann Wiechert.
+Beno and Hertha Gutenberg later sponsored Landsberg's emigration to the U.S., during the rise of the Nazi regime.